1917–18

 Woodcut

+A black and white woodcut portrait depicts a man with a prominent beard and mustache, looking directly at the viewer.
+Another stylized figure is visible behind him.
+A black and white woodcut portrait depicts a man with a prominent beard and mustache, looking directly at the viewer.
+Another stylized figure is visible behind him.
 This woodcut head of the art dealer Ludwig Schames is one of Kirchner's most powerful portraits.
 It was commissioned in 1918 by the Frankfurt Art Association, a full year after Beckmann began exhibiting art in Schames's gallery.
 By this time Kirchner was living in a small hut in the Swiss Alps, recuperating from his devastating experiences in the First World War.
-Kirchner printed the whole edition of either 120 or 180 prints by hand, since he did not have a printing press.
-He created the portrait from memory, elongating Schames's severe features to fit the irregularly-shaped block of wood.
-The nude woman in the background is probabl
+Kirchner printed the whole edition of either 120 or 180 prints by hand, since he did not have a printing pres

 Tags